h13719655566/ezPayFrontend/README.md

 ### 3. Backend Dependency

 This frontend application requires the **EzPay Backend API Service** to be running to function correctly.

-Please ensure the backend service is operational and update the API request base URL in the frontend's configuration (usually via environment variables like `.env`).

 ---